an-lee/everyone-can-use-english/enjoy-next/docs/DATABASE_ARCHITECTURE.md

 ### Entity Models

-Entity models define the database schema using TypeORM decorators:
+Entity models located in `storage/entities/` define the database schema using TypeORM decorators:

 - Each entity corresponds to a database table
 - Relationships between entities are defined explicitly